Math Calculators

 1 (18 × 2) + 1 = 37 37

-Addition rules in the binary system are equivalent to addition rules in the decimal system.
-The only difference is that the number is carried to the next digit already when the sum reaches 2 (as opposed to 10 in the decimal system).
-The rules of binary addition are:
+Addition rules in the binary system mirror those in the decimal system.
+The key difference is that you carry a number over to the next digit as soon as the sum reaches 2 (instead of 10).
+The fundamental rules of binary addition are:

 • 0 + 0 = 0